jsoxford/node-wirc/README.md

 node-wirc
 =========

-Node module for communicating with WiRC from Denison.
+Node module for communicating with WiRC from Dension.
 Currently tested with their Smartracer RC car.

 http://wirc.dension.com/

-This is is no way affiliated with Denison.
+This is is no way affiliated with Dension.

 ## Getting started